easedup/acv9/curriculum/arts-drama/years-3-and-4.md

 ## Achievement Standards {#achievement-standards}

+### Learning area achievement standard {#learning-area-achievement-standard}
+By the end of Year 4, students describe use of elements, concepts and/or conventions in arts works they create and/or experience.
+They describe where, why and/or how arts works are created and presented across cultures, times, places, and/or other contexts.
+Students use arts knowledge and skills to create arts works in a range of forms that communicate ideas, perspectives and/or meaning.
+They present and/or perform their work in informal settings.

+### Subject achievement standard {#subject-achievement-standard}
 By the end of Year 4, students describe use of selected elements of drama in drama they experience, create and/or perform.
-TThey describe where, why and/or how drama is created and/or performed across cultures, times, places and/or other contexts.

-Students use selected elements of drama when creating drama and/or performing.
+TThey describe where, why and/or how drama is created and/or performed across cultures, times, places and/or other contexts.Students use selected elements of drama when creating drama and/or performing.
 They collaborate to improvise and/or devise drama that communicates ideas, perspectives and/or meaning.
 They perform their work in informal settings.